 Lackawanna College currently offers an assortment of online courses in each academic Division.
-However, Lackawanna College is not currently approved to offer online degrees; and students are unable to earn a completely online degree, as some required core courses, such as Effective Communication, are not offered online.
+However, Lackawanna College is not currently approved to offer online degrees; and students are unable to earn a completely online degree, as all courses are not offered online.